 The hangar, originally designed in 1921 by architect Christian Olrich, is one of the first pre-stressed concrete structures of its size in Denmark.

 The conversion is an architectural installation within the landmark building.
-The office is framed by three white steel structures and between them lie common work areas.
-The room ranges between two and four stories in height and each structure is “dressed“ with large parachute fabric curtains, which allows for the inner spaces to be opened or closed off from the rest of the office.
+The office is framed by three white steel structures and between them lay common work areas.
+The room ranges between two and four stories in height and each structure is “dressed“ with large parachute fabric curtains, which allows for the inner spaces to be opened or closed-off from the rest of the communal office space.